 Perhaps you’re looking to advance your career.
-Maybe you were just promoted to a new position, or you’re simply looking to improve your communication skills in the role you’ve inhabited for years.
+Maybe you were just promoted to a new position, or you’re simply looking to improve your public speaking skills in the role you’ve inhabited for years.
 The question then becomes, how should you present yourself as a senior executive?
 What does that mean and look like?

 To speak like a senior executive, follow these essential rules:

 I’ve always enjoyed observing the CEO of Delta Airlines, Ed Bastian, speak.
 He seems to always be in control—as though he is the pilot on a Delta flight.

 One of my favorite examples was an interview on Bloomberg where he mentioned how his mother will fly Delta and brag about her son being the CEO, then applaud at the end of the pre-recorded safety announcement in which her son is the star of the show.
 He exudes personality and charm when telling this story because he’s being his authentic self, and you can’t help but feel that he is genuine and trustworthy.

 As the interview continues, you get the sense that Bastian is talking to ALL of us, not just to Bloomberg.
 He takes control of the room and it’s clear that he is at ease under pressure.
 And it is because of his innate ease that his authentic self comes through.

 He comes across as someone who is in charge, yet approachable, which is one of the essential keys to success when you’re looking to speak like a senior executive.

 Bring big picture ideas to inspire.

 It’s impossible for you to know what everyone does in your company minute by minute, hour by hour, or even day after day.
 And these are not the details you should focus on anyway because if you did, you’d be a micro-manager and that is not your job.
 You should spend your time focusing on how to empower those around you to do their job well so they feel comfortable approaching you when they do need your help.